NOTE: The next deadline for applications will be Friday, May 28, 2021, for activities planned for the 2021-2022 academic

 To be eligible for support, the designated faculty leader(s) must hold primary Harvard faculty appointments at the rank of Assistant, Associate, or Full Professor or senior non-ladder faculty appointments including Senior Lecturer, Senior Preceptor, and Professor of Practice, and the project must engage faculty and/or students from at least two Harvard Schools.
 Priority will be given to applicants who have not previously received funding from the grant.
-Colleagues from outside Harvard may be included as well.
 Grants of up to $20,000 are available but will not typically cover salaries for staff, faculty members, or postdoctoral fellows.
 With regard to course support, to facilitate the enrollment of large numbers of students from another School, a faculty member may petition to cover the funding of additional teaching fellows or teaching assistants.

 These one-year grants should be considered seed money rather than continuing support.
 Funding should be expended within a year of the award.
 Preference will be given to proposals that illustrate the potential cross-School impact of funding (e.g., cross-listed courses, sponsored research opportunities, resulting scholarly products) as well as to proposals that leverage other resources (e.g., cost-sharing with a Department, School, or outside funder).

 Proposals will be evaluated by the following criteria:

 - Scholarly impact: The activity/research should help balance and enhance the portfolio of academic activities across Harvard and/or expand the boundaries of current scholarship.